 But once its approved and in your file, your agent/attorney-in-fact will have no problems making decisions on your behalf down the line.

-- As a corollary to this advice: Keep in mind that if you ever decide to withdraw, revoke or change who you named as agent under a POA, you will have to notify the same organizations.
+- As a corollary to this advice: Keep in mind that if you ever decide to withdraw, revoke or change who you named as agent under a POA, you will have to notify the same organizations of the power of attorney revocation (or they may continue to honor it despite your intent to the contrary).

 What to do with the Health Care Surrogate Designation After It has been fully signed?

 A health care surrogate and health care power of attorney are simply documents that allow you to designate who can make health-care related decisions for you.
-After a healthcare surrogate designation has been properly signed, my advice is the same as above.
+After a healthcare surrogate designation has been properly signed, my advice is similar to the above.

 Make sure your physicians and local hospitals have copies of your health care surrogate designation on file in advance.
-Again, the reasoning is similar – you don’t want your health care surrogate wasting time arguing with medical personnel if an important decision needs to be made.
-Once the documents are in your file, your health care surrogate will be empowered to assist you in your time of need.
+This is because you don’t want your health care surrogate wasting time arguing with medical personnel if an important decision needs to be made.
+Place the advanced directives in your medical file now soyour health care surrogate will be empowered to assist you later, in your time of need.

 In our office, we create very powerful advanced directives by combining the health care surrogate designation, health care power of attorney and living will in one combined document.
 This has the very practical effect of letting hospital administrators and physicians know (without having to check multiple documents), who is in charge during a health care crisis, especially if you, the patient, are unresponsive or incapable of making health decisions for yourself.

 At the end of the day, the durable power of attorney and health care surrogate designation are two of the most important and powerful documents a lawyer can draft.
-But they provide limited benefit if they just sit in a home safe or bookshelf.
+But they provide limited benefit if they are not well written or just sit in a home safe or bookshelf.
 It can be immensely frustrating when institutions put up roadblocks, preventing the effective use of these documents.

-By placing a power of attorney or health care advanced directive in the hands of the very organizations that you want to honor them, in advance, you can prevent a huge future headache.
+By placing well-drafted power of attorney or health care advanced directive in the hands of the very organizations that you want to honor them, in advance, you can prevent a huge future headache.

 Additional Elder Law Resources